TheLacus/daggerfall-unity-mods/RealGrass/README.md

 ## License

-The code in the repository is licensed under MIT.
+The code in the _RealGrass_ folder is licensed under MIT.

 Graphical assets in the _RealGrassAssets_ folder have different licenses.
-See _ReadMe.txt_ (section Credits) for license and attribution.
+See _credits.txt_ for license and attribution.